sairpa/sairpa/README.md

 - 👯 I’m looking to collaborate on **Topics like UI/UX in Android Apps with XML**

-- 📝 I regulary write articles on [https://rpatechie.blogspot.com/](https://rpatechie.blogspot.com/)
+- 📝 I occasionally ( but trying to be consistent! :p) write articles on [https://rpatechie.blogspot.com/](https://rpatechie.blogspot.com/)

 - 💬 Ask me about **Everthing about TECH! - Phones, PCs, OSses and all the stuff!
 I will be happy to tell what i know and also learn from y'all.**